Third-Party Testing: What Actually Matters (and What Does Not)

 • imply medical approval or treatment suitability

 Testing confirms technical properties under specific conditions.
-It does not substitute for understanding the broader context of peptide therapy or how peptide information is discussed in educational frameworks.
+It does not substitute for understanding the broader context of peptide therapy protocols and applications or how peptide information is discussed in educational frameworks.

 The Tests That Actually Matter